ecomplus/cloud-commerce/README.md

 1. Long tail eCommerce solution;
 2. Truly flexible, modular and extensible;
+3. Multi-store and i18n ready;
-3. Quick and cheap (as possible) serverless setup;
+4. Quick and cheap (as possible) serverless setup;
-4. Horizontal autoscale with high availability and performance by default;
+5. Horizontal autoscale with high availability and performance by default;
-5. Modern tech stack and first-class dev experience;
+6. Modern tech stack and first-class dev experience;
-6. Easy third-party integrations;
+7. Easy third-party integrations;
-7. Perfect for edge-rendering and [Jamstack](https://jamstack.org/).
+8. Perfect for edge-rendering and [Jamstack](https://jamstack.org/).

 ## System design